On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: The O'Grady program

+\end{itemize} In order to explain the method of the proof let us discuss more precisely the second case.

-If $6<d<12$ the fourfold $X$ cannot be the normalization of $X'$.
-That is why we choose a generic codimension $2$ linear section $X_D'$ of $X'\subset \mathbb{P}^5$ that avoids the image of the curves contracted by $\varphi$.
+First, if the image $X'\subset \PP^5$ have degree $7$ or $8$ it is non-normal and his singular locus admits a sub-scheme structure defined by the conductor of the normalization.
+In order to describe the threefold $\mathcal{C}\subset \PP^5$ we study $h^i(\mathcal{I}_{\mathcal{C}|\PP^5}(k))$ for $i,k\in \mathbb{Z}$.
+The simplest way to do this is to apply the projection formula that works for finite morphisms to relate those cohomologies to the cohomologies $h^i(\oo_{X}(n))$.
+The problem is that the map can contract some curves.
+That is why we choose a generic codimension $2$ linear section $X_D'\subset \PP^3$ of $X'\subset \mathbb{P}^5$ that avoids the image of the curves contracted by $\varphi_{|H|}$ (see Proposition \ref{C}).
 Denote by $D$ the pre-image of $X_D'$ on $X$.
 We construct the normalization $Y_D$ of $X_D'$ by a sequence of blow-ups an blow-downs of $D$.
-The surface $Y_D$ has rational singularities so that we can find the possible cohomology tables of the conductor ideal of this normalization.
-In the case $6< d\leq 8$ such ideal cannot exist.
-In the case $9\leq d\leq 11$ we reduce the problem of existence of such idela to a problem of existence of an appropriated module of finite length over the polynomial ring.

-If $d=12$ we show that the subscheme $C\subset \mathbb{P}^5$ defined by the conductor of the normalization of $X'$ is arithmetically Buchsbaum.
-We compute, using the properties of $X$, the degree, the number of minimal generators of $C\subset \mathbb{P}^5$, and the minimal resolution of the ideal $\mathcal{I}_C$ (it is uniquely determined).
-A subscheme with such invariants exist (even a smooth one) we can try to find a counterexample to the conjecture by considering a normalization of a degree $12$ hypersurface singular along $C$.
-This case needs different methods and will be treated in a future paper.
+Since the surface $Y_D$ has rational singularities and the normalization is finite, we can now find the possible cohomology tables of the ideal of curves $C$ being a codimension $2$ linear section of $\mathcal{C}$.
+The main problem here is the explicit construction of the normalization $Y_D$.
+Then the cohomologies are computed in a standard way explained in detail in Section \ref{123}.
+Next we address the problem of existence of curves with given cohomology tables.
+The method to study such curves $C\subset \PP^3$ is to use the liaison theory described in \cite{PS}, \cite{MP} and \cite{M}.
+In Section \ref{liaison} we introduce tools from liaison theory needed in this paper.
+We study $C\subset \PP^3$ case by case according to the degree $d$ of $ X'\subset \PP^5$.

+The above methods do not work in the cases $d=11, 12$ because the curve $C\subset \PP^3$ with the given cohomology table exists.
+In Section \ref{last} we discuss the case $d=11$ where moreover no curves are contracted by $\varphi_{|H|}$.
+We show that the possible counterexample to Conjecture \ref{conj} in this case $d=11$ are related to a very special quintic hyprsurface in $\PP^5$ that we plan to study in a future work.
+The case $d=12$ is strongly related with EPW sextics and is discussed in \cite{K} where we give evidence that this case cannot occurs.